rheinardkorf/webpack-wordpress-demo/README.md

 const UglifyJSPlugin = require('uglifyjs-webpack-plugin');
 ```

-Add the plugin to `webpack.config.js` in the plugins object mangle everything except a few and set sourceMap to true:
+Add the plugin to `webpack.config.js` in the plugins object to mangle everything except a few and set sourceMap to true:
 ```
 new UglifyJSPlugin({
     mangle: {